Procurement for the Common Good

 Guided by our Marianist values, we are committed to shaping better communities and a more just, resilient future for all.
 We encourage vendors to adopt sustainable practices and offer sustainable products.
 We are proud that 100% of paper purchased is offset with trees planted by the Arbor Day Foundation through Office Depot's Tree Up program and 98% of electronics purchased are EPEAT Gold or EPEAT Silver rated.

 University of Dayton is a Committed Buying Organization in partnership with Dayton Area Chamber of Commerce Minority Business Partnership (MBP), an economic development initiative which seeks to help grow our economy and strengthen area business by leveraging the Dayton region’s minority assets.
-In 2020, as part of the University's Anti-Racist Action Plan, a 5 year glidepath was created to increase spend with Small, Minority, and Women-Owned Business Enterprises.
+In 2020, as part of the University's Anti-Racist Action Plan, a 5 year glidepath along with an RFP/quote tracker was created to ensure competitive bidding opportunities are available to Small, Minority, and Women-Owned Business Enterprises.

 Buying local is one way that we create jobs and overall wealth for our regional community.
 The University of Dayton is committed to working with the community to ensure our economic power along with human and intellectual resources are used to improve the regional economy.